Bird’s Nest Easter Cookies

 - Oil.
-In addition to the butter, you’ll need any type of oil (vegetable, light olive or melted coconut) to ensure these Easter cookies are perfectly moist.
+In addition to the butter, you’ll need any type of oil (vegetable, light olive or melted coconut) to ensure these are perfectly moist.

 - Sugars.
-This copycat Swig cookie recipe uses a combination of regular granulated sugar and powdered sugar, which gives the cookies a bit of a shortbread texture.
+We’re using a combination of regular granulated sugar and confectioners’ sugar, which gives the cookies a bit of a shortbread texture.

 - Vanilla.
 Do NOT forget the vanilla.
 And use pure vanilla extract, not imitation.
 It’s worth it!

 - Eggs.
-Two eggs will add structure, stability, and richness.
+Two large eggs will add structure, stability, and richness.

 - Water.
-For the best consistency of the cookie dough.
+For the best consistency of the dough.

-These festive bird’s nest cookies are easy to make and are super fun to decorate with the kiddos!
+This festive treat is easy to make and super fun to decorate with the kiddos!
 You can find the full printable recipe at the bottom of the post, but here’s a quick rundown: